arkhitektor/sumologic-documentation/docs/send-data/installed-collectors/windows.md

    * Access Key: If you have a Sumo Logic access ID and key, click **Next** enter the access ID and key, and click **Next**.
    * Installation Token: The Setup Wizard has not yet been updated to provide an option for Installation Tokens.
 You can provide the Installation Token using the Setup Wizard Token option.
 Enter the **Token String** you want to use to register the Collector in the input box for a Setup Wizard one-time token.
 1. Click **Finish** to complete the setup.
 1. In Sumo Logic, select **Manage Data** > **Collection** > **Collection** and verify that you can see the Collector.
-Look for the name that is listed as Collector Name in the confirmation step of this procedure (the name can be customized under **Advanced Settings**).
+Look for the name listed as Collector Name in the confirmation step of this procedure (the name can be customized under **Advanced Settings**).
 If a Collector with that name already exists, a suffix is appended to uniquely identify it.
 If you don’t see the Collector, check the [Error Codes](collector-installation-reference/collector-installation-error-messages.md) list to help troubleshoot.

 ### Install using the command line installer

-1. From the command prompt, run the downloaded EXE file with with the parameters that you want to configure.
+1. From the command prompt, run the downloaded EXE file with the parameters that you want to configure.
 See [Parameters for the Command Line Installer](collector-installation-reference/parameters-command-line-installer.md) for a description of the parameters.
 1. When you see the `Finishing installation...` message you can close the command prompt window.
 The installation is complete.

 The `-console` parameter is required to display output messages from the installation.